freenet/freenet-core/docs/src/dev-guide.md

 This command will read your contract manifest file (`locutus.toml`) and take care of building the contract and packaging it, ready for the node and the network to consume it.

-> **TODO:** Elsewhere in the documentation, explain the intricate details of building and deploying contracts, in case the usecase doesn't fit with the current tooling, so they know the necessary steeps to itneract with the node at a lower level.
+> **TODO:** Elsewhere in the documentation, explain the intricate details of building and deploying contracts, in case the use-case doesn't fit with the current tooling, so they know the necessary steeps to interact with the node at a lower level.

 Under the `./build/locutus` directory, you will see both a `*.wasm` file, which is the contract file, and `contract-state`, in case it applies, which is the initial state that will be uploaded when initially putting the contract.